ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part2/index.md

 - Forecast up to 15 days ahead;
 - Improved forecasts for both everyday weather and extreme events compared to [ECMWF's ensemble forecast (ENS)](https://www.ecmwf.int/en/forecasts).

-><mark>ENS is one of the most advanced global weather forecasting systems in the world.
+><mark class="blue">ENS is one of the most advanced global weather forecasting systems in the world.
 It consists of one “*best guess*” based on the best available input data and 50 additional predictions based on perturbed inputs and model assumptions.</mark>

 We won’t dive into GenCast’s performance here, as those results are documented in the paper[^Price2024] and in [DeepMind's blog](https://deepmind.google/blog/gencast-predicts-weather-and-the-risks-of-extreme-conditions-with-sota-accuracy/).
 Instead, we’ll take a look under the hood and show how GenCast works -- breaking down the key ideas in a simple, easy-to-follow way.